luebbertevan/kikitora-internship/docs/STANDUP_QUESTIONS.md

 -   One implementation handles all scenarios

 **Question:** Is this the right approach, or should I focus only on the A-pose requirement?

+### 3. Files in project drive

+-   `data/models/amass_joints_h36m_60.pkl` - H3.6M (17 joints) data.
+Why is this here?
+Related to evaluation/training pipeline?
+-   `data/archive/converted_train.tar.bz2` - What is this?
+Already processed data?
+Relevant to me?
+-   `smplh.json` & `SMPL_H_Armature_transforms.json` - SMPL-H bone structure references (not used in scripts).
+Should I use these or ignore?
+-   `smplh_tpose.glb` - T-pose armature reference.
+Is this what I should use for consistent skeleton bone lengths?
+Is T-pose just for reference and A-pose for actual output?

 ---